Resource Strategy for Post-Mask Metal-Only Functional ECO

 3. Size of ECO patch

-The timing delay of the revised netlist, derived from analyzing the original netlist, represents the target timing to achieve.
-The patch logic of the revised function must fulfill the timing requirement using the existing spare resources, which are predetermined in terms of cell functions, delays, locations, and quantity.
+The timing delay of the revised netlist, derived from analyzing the original netlist, represents the target timing for the patch to achieve.
+The patch logic of the revised function must fulfill the timing requirement using existing spare resources, which are predetermined in terms of cell functions, delays, locations, and quantity.
 Consequently, the number of available resources ultimately determines the outcome of the patch, including both the timing delay and the patch size.

 Figure 2: Trade-off during patch implementation